iantrich/restriction-card/README.md

 ## Theme variables

-The following variables are available and can be set in your theme to change the appearance of the lock.
+The following variables are available and can be set in your theme to change the appearance of the restriction-card.
-Can be specified by color name, hexadecimal, rgb, rgba, hsl, hsla, basically anything supported by CSS.
+Colors can be specified by color name, hexadecimal, rgb, rgba, hsl, hsla, basically anything supported by CSS.

 | name                               | Default              | Description                                            |
 | ---------------------------------- | -------------------- | ------------------------------------------------------ |